steven3363/Virtual-Cables-Linux/README.md

 fedora "sudo dnf install pulseaudio-utils"
  Ubuntu or most apt based systems "sudo apt install pulseaudio-utils"

-also 'PulseAudio Volume Control' (assuming you have pulseadio installed. fedora "sudo dnf install pavucontrol"
+also 'PulseAudio Volume Control' fedora "sudo dnf install pavucontrol"
  Ubuntu or most apt based systems "sudo apt install pavucontrol"

+ Please only run this script when no sound devices are in use.
+I have found that the linking doesn't work when the device is in use.

+For pipewire ti reset use the following command.
+<code>systemctl --user restart pipewire pipewire-pulse</code>